-Tritex NDT’s range of steel thickness gauges are ideally suited to the small craft surveyor.
-Tritex NDT have a close affiliation with the International Institute of Marine Surveyors and many of their members are current users of our equipment.
-The most popular steel thickness gauge for this application is the Multigauge 5600 with 3.5MHz probe which gives the user the best options for measuring thinner material in a very corroded state.
-Additionally, the Multigauge 5700 Datalogger allows the user to store measurements from their survey to be uploaded using wireless technology when back in the office.
+Tritex NDT manufacture an ultrasonic thickness tester ideally suited to the small craft surveyors.
+Tritex NDT have a close affiliation with the International Institute of Marine Surveyors and many of their members are current users of our thickness testers.
+The most popular ultrasonic thickness tester for this application is the Multigauge 5650 surveyor gauge with 3.5MHz probe, which gives the user the best options for measuring thinner material in a very corroded state.
+Additionally, the Multigauge 5750 Datalogger allows the user to store measurements from their survey to be uploaded using wireless technology when back in the office.

 Even on pitted surfaces, the single crystal probe can ‘straddle’ a couplant filled pit and give a true thickness measurement from the bottom of the pit to the back wall.

-The Multigauge 5500 steel thickness gauge has a bright LED display on the top of the gauge which can be easily viewed when mounted onto the chest harness straps during rope access operations.
+The Multigauge 5500 ultrasonic thickness tester has a bright LED display on the top of the gauge which can be easily viewed when mounted onto the chest harness straps during rope access operations.
 The clever mounting system ensures the steel thickness gauge hangs vertically so the display is always visible.